scala-network/Lets-Tip-Me/README.md

 Donation platform for the financial needs of Stellite.

-In the futur it can extend to all types of projects and connect to StellitePay.
+In the future it can extend to all types of projects and connect to StellitePay.